augustzf/reactjs.org/content/docs/hooks-effect.md

   });
 ```

 It doesn't suffer from this bug.
-(But we also didn't make any changes to it.)
+And we didn't make any changes to it.

 There is no special code for handling updates because `useEffect` handles them *by default*.
 It cleans up the previous effects before applying the next effects.
 To illustrate this, here is a sequence of subscribe and unsubscribe calls that this component could produce over time: